Registration and login are required to submit items online and to check the status of current submissions.

 Bulletin of Chemical Reaction Engineering & Catalysis, an international journal, provides a forum for publishing the novel technologies related to catalyst, catalysis, chemical reactor, kinetics, and chemical reaction engineering.
 Scientific articles dealing with the following topics in chemical reaction engineering, catalysis science and engineering, catalyst preparation method and characterization, novel innovation of chemical reactor, etc. are particularly welcome.

-This journal encompasses original research articles, short communications, review articles (not preferable), including: fundamental of catalysis; fundamental of chemical reaction engineering; materials for catalysis; chemistry aspect of catalyst and catalysis; applied chemical reaction engineering; applied catalysis; applied bio-catalysis; applied bio-reactor; membrane bio-reactor; chemical reactor design; catalyst regeneration; surface chemistry of catalyst; bio-catalysis; enzymatic catalytic reaction; industrial practice of catalyst; industrial practice of chemical reactor engineering; application of plasma technology in catalysis and chemical reactor; and advanced technology for chemical reactors.
+This journal encompasses original research articles, short communications, review articles (but not preferable), and letter to editor, including: fundamental of catalysis; fundamental of chemical reaction engineering; materials for catalysis; chemistry aspect of catalyst and catalysis; applied chemical reaction engineering; applied catalysis; applied bio-catalysis; applied bio-reactor; membrane bio-reactor; chemical reactor design; catalyst regeneration; surface chemistry of catalyst; bio-catalysis; enzymatic catalytic reaction; industrial practice of catalyst; industrial practice of chemical reactor engineering; application of plasma technology in catalysis and chemical reactor; and advanced technology for chemical reactors.
+However, articles concerned on "general chemical engineering process" are not covered and out of scope of this journal.

-All papers submitted to the journal must be written in good English.
-Authors for whom English is not their native language are encouraged to have their paper checked before submission for grammar and clarity.
-English language and copyediting services can be provided by International Science Editing and Asia Science Editing.
+All papers submitted to this journal must be written in good English.
+Authors for whom English is not their native language are encouraged to have their paper be checked before submission for grammar and clarity.
+Authors are recommended to use the following English Services: Elsevier English Language Editing Services. or ENAGO.
 The work should not have been published or submitted for publication elsewhere.
-The official language of the manuscript to be published in BCREC journal is English.

 1. General Author Guidelines

-- Signed Copyright Transfer Agreement (CTA) form originally (scan the document after signed) [download the CTA form here]
+- Signed Copyright Transfer Agreement (CTA) form originally (scan the document after signed or signed electronically) [download the CTA form here]

-Three types of manuscripts are acceptable for publication: Original Research Articles, Short Communication, and Review Articles (not preferable, based on invitation).
+Three types of manuscripts are acceptable for publication: Original Research Articles, Short Communication, Review Articles (only selected authors), and Letter to Editor.

 2. Manuscript Template

-Manuscript should be prepared according to the following author guidelines in the MS Word article template: https://ejournal2.undip.ac.id/download/author_guidelines_bcrec_2017.doc
+Manuscript should be prepared according to the following author guidelines in the MS Word article template format: http://bit.ly/bcrec_authorguidelines_2019_doc

 Every submitted paper is independently reviewed by at least two peer-reviewers.
-The decision for publication, amendment, or rejection is based upon their reports/recommendation and made by Editor.
-If two or more reviewers consider a manuscript unsuitable for publication in this journal, a statement explaining the basis for the decision will be sent to the authors within three months of the submission date.
+Authors may suggest up to three peer-reviewers when submitted the manuscript.
+The decision for publication, amendment, or rejection is based upon their reports/recommendation and made solely by Editor.
+If two or more reviewers consider a manuscript unsuitable for publication in this journal, a statement explaining the basis for the decision will be sent to the authors after the submission date.

 4. Revision of manuscripts

-Manuscripts sent back to the authors for revision should be returned to the editor without delay.
-Revised manuscripts can be sent to editorial office through the Online Submission Interface (https://ejournal2.undip.ac.id/index.php/bcrec).
-The revised manuscripts returned later than three months will be considered as new submissions.
+Manuscripts sent back to the authors after revision should be returned to the editor without delay.
+The revised manuscript should be uploaded to the Online Submission Interface (https://ejournal2.undip.ac.id/index.php/bcrec) in the "Upload Author Version" from Review task window.
+The revised document should include:

 A Graphical abstract is mandatory for this journal.
 The graphical abstract should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership online.
 Authors must provide images that clearly represent the work described in the article.

-Graphical abstracts should be submitted as a separate file in the online submission system or otherwise, can be submitted by email to email@example.com after the manuscript has been accepted.
-Please state the manuscript number in your email subject.
+Graphical abstracts should be submitted as a separate file in the online submission system (as Supplementary Materials) or otherwise, can be submitted by email to email@example.com after the manuscript has been accepted.
+Please state the manuscript ID/number in your email subject.

 Image size: please provide an image with a size of 500 × 800 pixels (height × width).